 AB: There’s always the difficulty of getting fiber to buildings, but that’s a relatively small issue.
 The bigger issue for smaller cities is having good local hubs.
 Big cities don’t have that problem.
 In some ways their local hubs are too big.
 They’re too expensive.
 In New York the main hub buildings cost a fortune…they’re too expensive for people to get into and it pushes other people out.
 It decreases opportunities in some ways because of that.

 But in a second or third tier city, cities do better when somebody has managed to create a building that operates as carrier neutral.
 It’s not owned by a Verizon or a Sprint or a Time Warner and it offers the right environment for networks to connect to each other.
 So you need that building for that for that connection to happen.
 Most cities have developed that as a matter of course, but not all.
 One example I looked at a little bit is South Bend, Indiana, which is lucky because it’s a railroad city.
 There happened to be a guy there who basically turned the railroad station into an interconnection facility.
 He runs it independently.
 And so South Bend is doing this big municipal fiber network because of the connection to the rest of the Internet that this building offers.
-The flip side of that, one of New York’s major interconnection facilities, 111 Eighth Avenue, which used to be privately owned and had this sort of ecosystem of different networks, is now wholly owned by Google.
+The flip side of that, one of New York’s major interconnection facilities, 111 Eighth Avenue, which used to be privately owned and had this sort of ecosystem of different networks, How Much Does SEO Cost?
+Is That The Right Question to Ask?
+And how is wholly owned by Google?
 It is an incredible reversal of the argument that these buildings should be neutral.

 GW: To backtrack to an earlier point you made about Internet concentrating in certain cities, whether it’s at these twelve major exchange points or around the larger data centers, did you then look at how those buildings are in turn affecting the neighborhoods and cities in which they are concentrated?